EddieVanHalen98/vision/README.md

 ## Credits

-Thanks to, Dan Hale and Andres Mendes for their contributions towards the project!
+Thanks to, Dan Hale and Hamzah Malik for their contributions towards the project!

-Vision uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
-The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
-If you would like to use JxBrowser in your development, please contact TeamDev.

-UI SFX set by Kenney Vleugels (www.kenney.nl)

-Vision also makes use of the following libraries: Apache Commons IO, Zip4J, Google's HTTP Client JSON & Jackson, & Google's YouTube API.
+Vision makes use of the following libraries: Apache Commons IO, Zip4J, Google's HTTP Client JSON & Jackson, & Google's YouTube API.